ara3d/domo/README.md

 > The domain objects, free of the responsibility of displaying themselves, storing themselves, managing application tasks, and so forth, can be focused on expressing the domain model.
 This allows a model to evolve to be rich enough and clear enough to capture essential business knowledge and put it to work.

+# Adding a Service Layer

+Services can be useful as a mediating layer between the repositories (where the data models are stored) and the rest of the application such as the presentation layer, or the application logic.

+Services are a good place to introduce commands that can affect the state of application in a consistent and reproducible manner, that allows observation.
+For example, logging or macro systems.

+While much of the application should be written in a robust manner so to respond to arbitrary updates in state, services can enable transactional updates, and more complex logic for validation that can stretch across multiple repositores.

 # Further Reading